Updated: Nov 22

 Visiting Niagara Falls, New York in January

 Video Tour: The Frozen Falls 1.
 A little geography lesson.
 The Falls are really 3: the American, the Bridal Veil (on the USA side) and the Horseshoe, on the Canada side (although my research indicated that some believe that part of the Horseshoe are in the USA).
 The Niagara River falls into the Niagara Gorge.
 The water from the gorge links two of the Great Lakes: Ontario and Erie.
 From a nature and geographical point of view, this is truly a natural wonder.
 It's even more of a wonder when you see the Niagara Falls in winter and how the water appears to be frozen while flowing.

 3. Less folks in winter.
 But, all the attractions are closed.
 The Observation Tower might be free (the higher platform via the elevator was closed).
 In warmer weather: you can go under the Bridal Veil Falls via the Cave of the Winds Tour (on Goat Island).
 You will wear a poncho (but you will get wet) and special shoes.
 The other experience is the famous Maid of the Mist, a boat ride in the gorge (bottom) of the Falls that sails from either country.
 Once again, you get a poncho as part of the price but you may get wet!
 I recommend a nice waterproof camera.
 However, the Niagara Falls in winter is enough of an attraction.

 4. Niagara Falls State Park is worth exploring in all seasons.
 It's the oldest state park in the system.
 Check out The Great Lakes garden; hike or drive (via 1st Street) to Goat Island and then walk to the Bridal Veil Falls.
 Keep walking over to the Three Sisters Island.
 This part of the river is what goes over to form the Horseshoe Falls (the third Falls, on the Canadian side).
 The force of the water is amazing.
 Throughout, there will be restaurants, cafes and snacks, usually during warmer weather.

 So, whether you visit in the USA or Canada, in warm weather or cold, the Falls are sure to impress.
+Happy Travels!

-Copyright Disclaimer under section 107 if the copyright act of 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
+Copyright Disclaimer Under Section 107 of the Copyright Act 1976, allowance is made for "fair use" for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
 Fair use is a use permitted by copyright statute that might otherwise be infringing.
 Non-profit, educational or personal use tips the balance in favor of fair use.